ysk8hori/typescript-graph/README.md

   --md <char>          Specify the name of the markdown file to be output.
 Default is typescript-graph.md.
   --mermaid-link       Generates a link on node to open that file in VSCode.
   -d, --dir <char>     Specify the TypeScript code base to be analyzed. if tsconfig.json is not found, specify the directory where tsconfig.json is located.
-  --include <char...>  specify multiple strings to be included in the path or filename to be included in the output --exclude <char...>  specify multiple strings in the path or filename to exclude from output --neo4j              output to neo4j on localhost:7687 --clear-db           clear neo4j database before output -h, --help           display help for command
+  --include <char...>  Specify paths and file names to be included in the graph --exclude <char...>  Specify the paths and file names to be excluded from the graph --ab <char...>       Specify the path to abstract --neo4j              output to neo4j on localhost:7687 --clear-db           clear neo4j database before output -h, --help           display help for command